 Black footed ferrets, Sumatran orangutans, Mexican wolves, Amur tigers, reticulated giraffes, the black rhino and many more!

-- Your students will refine scientific argumentation, deliberation, and communication/presentation skills.
+Students refine scientific argumentation, deliberation & communication/presentation skills.

 $10.75 per attending student